Europe of Freedom and Democracy

 Europe of Freedom and Democracy (EFD) was a far-right, Eurosceptic political group that operated in the European Parliament from 2009 to 2014.
 It was composed of 34 MEPs and it existed during the European Parliament's 7th and 8th terms.
 After 2011, EFD had a loose relationship with the Movement for a Europe of Liberties and Democracy political party.

-Ideologically, EFD was conservative, right-wing populistand strongly opposed to European integration.
+Ideologically, EFD was conservative, right-wing populist and strongly opposed to European integration.
 Its members included parties such as the UK Independence Party and Lega Nord.
 Founded as a merger of the Independence/Democracy (IND/DEM) and Union for Europe of the Nations after the 2009 European Parliament election, EFD was more nationalistic and strongly opposed to immigration than its main predecessor, IND/DEM.
 In the aftermath of the 2014 European Parliament election, EFD became the Europe of Freedom and Direct Democracy (EFDD) group, though only two EFD parties continued their membership in the EFDD.